jorisschellekens/borb-examples/README.md

 ## 1.5 What you'll be able to do after reading this book

-This book is organized into nine main sections:
+This book is organized into eleven main sections:

 1. **Hello World**
    This is the classic 'Hello World' example, in `borb`.
 Study it, type it out, memorize it.
 It's the basis, and it will come back time and again in the other examples.